How do I discover accounts to follow on Mastodon and the Fediverse?

 Which Mastodon apps can I use?
 Should I use the official app or a third party app?

-Most people tend to start on Mastodon through the official app, which is simply called “Mastodon” and available on the Apple App Store, Google Play and F-Droid.
+Many people start on Mastodon through the official app, which is simply called “Mastodon” and available on the Apple App Store, Google Play and F-Droid.
+However, you don’t need to do this!
+In fact, you will probably enjoy Mastodon a lot more if you use a third party app or your server’s website.

 Official Mastodon apps

 Mastodon was originally launched in 2016 and all of its apps were third party.
-The official app (for Android and iPhone/iPad) was only introduced in 2022 as new people were expecting there to be an official app.
+The official apps (for Android and iPhone/iPad) were only introduced in 2022 as new people were expecting there to be an official app.
 However, it was intended just as a beginner’s app and was not meant to replace the third party apps.

 Third party apps tend to have more and better features than the official app, and most people who try them prefer them.
 Because Mastodon uses open technical standards, all apps have equal access to all of Mastodon’s features.
 The official app has no special advantages or privileges compared to third party apps.

 Third party Mastodon apps